 This might sound like a lot of work.
 But, hear me out.
 There are offline coaching institutes where two or more teachers come together and teach their specific subjects.
 Imagine launching something similar, but online.

 If you are someone who wants to teach basic grammar online, you can partner up with someone who wants to teach English speaking online.
 Both of you can come up with a name like LearnEng.com and sign up as two instructors.
-All of it would be a cakewalk if you create a course platform through Spayee.
+All of it will be a cakewalk if you create a course platform through Spayee.

 Tools You’ll Need to Teach Online